troyane/GoodHabits/docs/tutorial.md

 }
 ```

-## Logic as control for data
+## Logic as a control for data

 All data manipulation is supposed to be triggered via one entry-point component, called `Logic`.
-This is signals-only component that trigers signals related to data manipulations.
+This is a signals-only
+component that triggers signals related to data manipulations.
 Signals-approach gives us flexibility.
-E.g.: in case we switch to WebStorage, logic will remain the same.
+E.g.: in case we switch to [`WebStorage`](https://felgo.com/doc/felgo-webstorage/), logic will remain the same.
 ```qml
 Item {
     signal loadHabits()